Saturday, October 31, 2015

 That celebration surely will be remembered for a very long time…..

 For the celebration in Singapore, we were taken to The Candlenut at Dorsett Hotel.
 We were treated with a unique dining experience of Peranakan or nyonya food.
 The chef besides his emphasis in originality, also puts in special effort in the presentation of every dish.
-Unfortunately, Jun Shi could not join us for such great meal.
+Unfortunately, Jun Shi could not join us for this great meal.

 No birthday celebration is complete without pieces of cake and a candle.